The Best Referral Guide You'll Ever Read

 5. Offer an incentive for referring, not only successful referrals

-If you followed the advice mentioned above and your participation levels are still low, you can consider offering an incentive for referrals, regardless of whether they are successful or not.
+You can consider offering an incentive for referrals, regardless of whether they are successful or not.
 It could be something small, for example, a loyalty points boost, free shipping on their next order, $1 gift card recharge.
 Just make sure you put limits on your campaign that will protect you from fraud, for example on the number of referrals per month or incentivized referrals per month, to avoid abuse (for example people inviting 100 fake accounts to get a $100 gift card).

-How to design your promotional messages
+How to design referral messages?

 You should make sure all your promotional messages are easy to understand.
 Create catchy headlines and state the incentives straight in the headline or on the main banner.
 Make sure your terms and conditions are easy to understand.